How to Get an Apostille in California (Step-by-Step Guide)

 The California Secretary of State issues apostilles for eligible California public documents and notarized documents.
 The office verifies the signature of the California public official or notary whose signature appears on the document.

 That means the underlying signature must already be one the state can authenticate.
-If the notarization is defective, if the record is not properly certified, or if the document was issued outside California and needs to go through another state, the Secretary of State cannot fix that at the apostille stage.
+If the notarization is defective or completed incorrectly, if the record is not properly certified, or if the document was issued outside California and needs to go through another state, the Secretary of State cannot fix that at the apostille stage.

 In-person, mail, and handled service options